mehermvr/rko_lio/README.md

 The `-v` flag enables visualization.

 Our rosbag dataloader works with either ROS1 or ROS2 bags.
-Note that we don't fully support running `rko_lio` in partial or incomplete bags.
+Note that we don't fully support running `rko_lio` on partial or incomplete bags.
 ROS2 especially will need a `metadata.yaml` file.

 By default, we assume there is just one IMU topic and one LiDAR topic in the bag, in which case we automatically pick up the topic names and proceed further.
-If there are multiple topics per sensor, you will be prompted to select one via the `--imu` or `--lidar` flags which you can pass to `rko_lio`.
+If there are multiple topics per sensor, you will be prompted to select one via the `--imu` or `--lidar` flags, which you can pass to `rko_lio`.

 Next, we assume there is a (static) TF tree in the bag.
 If so, we take the frame ids from the message topics we just picked up, build a static TF tree, and then query it for the extrinsic from IMU to LiDAR.
 By default, we assume the LiDAR frame to be the base frame for odometry.
 If you would like to use a different frame, you can pass the frame id with `--base_frame` (note the other options available with `--help`).